 Musty odour

-If all of a sudden there’s a musty scent in your room, that might be a severe indicator for bed bugs.
-This smell is actually pheromones which the bugs release to attract even more critters.
+If suddenly there’s a musty scent in your room, that might be a severe indicator of bed bugs.
+This smell is actually pheromones, which the bugs release to attract even more critters.
 So, the stronger the scent, the more bugs are already in the room.

 Check the walls

-While it’s common to see the brown or rusty spots on the bedding and the mattress, don’t neglect the walls.
-Bed bugs can actually hide beneath loose wallpaper or picture frames and other wall items.
-As such, you can see their tell-tale marks around those places, too.
+While it’s common to see brown or rusty spots on the bedding and the mattress, don’t neglect the walls.
+Bed bugs can hide beneath loose wallpaper, picture frames, and other wall items.
+As such, you can also see their tell-tale marks around those places.
 Cabinets and headboards are also a bed-bug-favourite.

 Look for tiny shells

 As they grow, bed bugs shed their old shells.
 Obviously, then they don’t pick them up.
-Each bed bug will leave at five shells as it grows.
+Each bed bug will leave five shells as it grows.
 And the bigger the infestation, the more shells there will be.
-While the bugs run and hide, the shells will be where they left them, so it’s an easy way to confirm that you do in fact have a bed bug issue on hand.
-The shells are tiny and brown like a bed bug, but obviously hollow.
+While the bugs run and hide, the shells will be where they left them, so it’s easy to confirm that you do, in fact, have a bed bug issue on hand.
+The shells are tiny and brown, like a bed bug, but hollow.

 Look for small white spots, too

-Those are actually bed bug eggs.
+Those are bed bug eggs.
 As you can imagine, they will be tiny.
-Usually, they will be in the joints of furniture or hidden in small crevices.
+Usually, they will be in the furniture joints or hidden in small crevices.
 You will need a torch for this as they are tiny.

 Mind the neighbours

-Yep, if you don’t have bed bugs, but your neighbours have, then it will increase the chance you will get them, too.
+Yep, if you don’t have bed bugs, but your neighbours have, it will increase the chance you will get them, too.
 Bed bugs can spread from person to person, albeit not that often.
-But if you go over to the neighbours for a cup of tea and sit on a bed-bug-infested chair, you will very likely then bring the critters to your house.
+But if you go to the neighbours for a cup of tea and sit on a bed-bug-infested chair, you will likely bring the critters to your house.

 What to do when I do find bed bugs?

-Most people will usually first try to tackle the issue themselves.
-This means relying on lots of home remedies with varying success.
-Suppose you have managed to spot the infestation early and it’s small, for example just in some clothes.
-In that case, you may be able to remove them with a few cycles with a washing machine and a dryer.
+Most people will first try to tackle the issue themselves, relying on many home remedies with varying success.
+Suppose you have managed to spot the infestation early, and it’s small, for example, just in some clothes.
+In that case, you may be able to remove it with a few cycles of a washing machine and a dryer.

-If the infestation is larger and in more than one room, then you will need to call bed bug removal professionals.
-They will be able to use various treatments (for example with heat only, with spray or a mix of both) to get rid of the bugs.
+If the infestation is larger and in more than one room, you will need to call bed bug removal professionals.
+They can use various treatments (for example, heat only, spray, or a mix of both) to get rid of the bugs.